Alberta gourmet business dumps president after he sent transphobic email | CBC News

 Kealey said they posted the email on a private message group of queer people who live in the Bow Valley to let the community know how the business was treating trans people and that it may not be a safe space for them to patronize.

-"Everyone was very angry and upset that someone would say something like that," Kealey said.
+"Everyone was very angry and upset that someone would say something like that," they added.

 The message was eventually posted on Twitter, where the wider community expressed support for Canmore Pride, causing a social media storm.